Indoor location and navigation

 This multiple strategy used by our solution is represented in a graph below:

 We see that we use GNSS (GPS or now Galileo).
-In general this is usually of little use indoors, but we hope that something will change in the future with the appearance of new multifrequency chips in smartphones.
+In general this is hardly useful indoors, but we hope that something will change in the future with the appearance of new multifrequency chips in smartphones.

 We also run inertial navigation algorithms using smartphone sensors.

 Finally, and to correct the drift of these sensors, we perform a mapping of magnetic fields and radio signals of the scenario (what is often called opportunity signals).
-We then compare this stored information, which is obtained in real time by the device to help with position determination.
+We then compare this stored information, which is obtained in real time by the device to establish the position.

 In this blog post you can see the first results of this R&D.